 What are extrajudicial executions?

 Life is the first and most fundamental right of individuals, without which no other right can be upheld.
-Extrajudicial executions are a violation of this right, designating the deliberate killing of an individual by a State agent (or with his consent) without a previous judgment affording all judicial guarantees, such as a fair and unbiased procedure.
+Extrajudicial executions are a violation of this right, designating the deliberate killing of an individual by a State agent (or with their consent) without a previous judgment affording all judicial guarantees, such as a fair and unbiased procedure.

 The State has the obligation to promote and protect the right to life, and to prosecute the perpetrators.
 Unfortunately, the United Nations reports a rising number of “targeted killings” committed by States, often in response to terrorist threats: there is an increasing need to fight the practice of extrajudicial executions.

 In the context of an armed conflict and under certain circumstances, extrajudicial executions can be considered a war crime.
 They may also amount to genocide or crime against humanity in specific contexts and if they are part of a collective practice.